nomrsavage/Splatuner/README.md

 [ ] The pitch. omg my ears.

 [ ] I have just realized that the icon I am using is copyrighted.
-I will replace it in the next update.
+I will replace it in the next update. (this is big because a lot of places rreference the files so replacing might be hard)

 ## credits: